 - Relationship-building - it's important to develop trust and understanding between the technical teams and managers or clients to ensure a project runs smoothly.

-During your degree and early in your career, always keep in mind the skills that technical architects need.
-Take every opportunity to develop and gain evidence of these skills so you can use them later to persuade employers that you're ready to make the step up.
+Take every opportunity to develop and gain evidence of these skills so you can use them later to show employers that you're ready to make the step up.

 Qualifications and experience